o3de/o3de.org/content/docs/user-guide/features/interactivity/user-interface/editor/load-screens.md

 ---
-description: ' Create game and level loading screens with Amazon Lumberyard''s UI Editor, and then add the canvas file paths to settings in the game.cfg and level.cfg files. '
+description: ' Create game and level loading screens with Open 3D Engine''s UI Editor, and then add the canvas file paths to settings in the game.cfg and level.cfg files. '
 title: Defining Game and Level Load Screens
 ---